panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

 Interpolation
 -------------

-Since Panda 1.3.0 intra-frame interpolation is supported.
+Intra-frame interpolation is also supported.
 If you play an animation with only few frames per second you can see your model "jump" from one frame to the next.
 If you enable interpolation between frames, those "jumps" will be smoothed out.
 This allows smooth animations with framerates as low as one frame per second or even less.
 Intra-frame interpolation is disabled by default.
-To enable it just add the following lines to your code
+To enable it, just add the following lines to your code

 .. only:: python